ouktlab/asr-ja_evalkit/README.md

 The performance of ASR models may be measured more accurately by using this toolkit.

 These examples and scripts can be used for academic research and education.
-Please use carefully because some bugs and errors may be remained.
+Please use carefully because some bugs and errors may remain.

 ## Features
 - Support text normalization using solid dictionary [`UniDic`](https://clrd.ninjal.ac.jp/unidic/) (with [`Fugashi`](https://github.com/polm/fugashi) interface of [`MeCab`](https://taku910.github.io/mecab/)) for orthographic variants (表記ゆれ)